thomassuedbroecker/iOSMQTT-Bluemix-IoT-NodeRED/README.md

 The objective is to help to understand how the integration technical works between own IoT Cloud, iOS App and Bluemix:

   1. Using the Mobile iOS Device as Sensor for input (Objective-C), to create fake Temperature data.
+(It is also possible to use the Simulator and the TI Sensor Tag)
   2. Using a own IBM IoT Cloud as a Service in Bluemix
   4. Using the in Bluemix Cloundant, IoT Cloud and Watson